 In this review, we will try out Cretacolor Pastel Pencils.
 We will go over their performance, pros, cons, and give them a rating.
-These pencils come in packs ranging from singles up to a 72 count pack.
+These pencils come in packs ranging from singles up to a 72-count pack.
 The thick core is wrapped in a round wood barrel.
-The asking price tends to fall in the lower end of the premium price spectrum.
+The asking price tends to fall at the lower end of the premium price spectrum.

 Visual Appeal – 4/5

 Cretacolor has managed to incorporate a good level of pigment into its pastel pencils.
 If you have ever experienced pastels in the past, you likely know that bright color is a common characteristic of them.
 This makes them good for areas of your artwork that you want to “pop”.
 In particular, these pastels will excel with darker colors.
 You can easily produce deep, intense colors that can draw you in.

 Some of our favorite colors include Dark Permanent Red, Delft Blue, Paynes Gray, Prussian Blue, and Van Dyck Brown.

 Some of the lighter hues did struggle a bit compared to other pastel pencils that we have tried.
 While still vivid, they were not at the levels that we have come to expect from some of the other pastels out there.
 We were still able to achieve adequate intensity but it required a heavier application and multiple layers.
 And the risk with going real heavy on layering is that you may end up with a darker overall color than you were initially after.
 This is not a huge deal but still worth noting.